CityOfZion/neon-dappkit/packages/neon-dappkit/NEON-INVOKER.md

 })
 ```

+Options for each `invocation`:

+- `scriptHash`: the SmartContract ScriptHash
+- `operation`: the SmartContract's method name
+- `args`: the parameters to be sent to the method, as explained above
+- `abortOnFail`: when requesting multiple invocations, you can set `abortOnFail` to true on some invocations so the VM will abort the rest of the calls if this invocation returns `false`

 Options for each `signer`:

 - `scopes`: to specify which scopes should be used to sign the transaction, [learn more](https://developers.neo.org/docs/n3/foundation/Transactions#scopes).
 This property accepts them as a string as seen on the examples, or as a number, which can be imported from `WitnessScope` of `neon-js`.